School Year 2025-2026

 Safe Passage is Mayor Bowser’s investment to protect students and families as they travel to and from school.
 Safe passage programming includes conflict resolution, mediation services, and community relationship building to keep students safe and improve student attendance.

 The Kids Ride Free (KRF) program allows students to ride for free on Metrobus, Metrorail, and the DC Circulator while traveling within the District.
-Please note that School Year 2023-2024 Kids Ride Free SmarTrip cards will remain valid through September 30, 2024.
-New cards for School Year 2024-2025 will be distributed at your child’s school, or you can contact your school to request a card.
+Please note that School Year 2024-2025 Kids Ride Free SmarTrip cards will remain valid through September 30, 2025.
+New cards for School Year 2025-2026 will be distributed at your child’s school, or you can contact your school to request a card.
 Learn more about the Kids Ride Free program from the DC Department of Transportation

 Student Attendance

 Every day counts!
 Regular school attendance is critical for academic success.
-Our goal is to ensure that every student attends school regularly and on time.
+Our goal is to ensure that every student attend school regularly and on time.
 Daily presence in school has a huge impact on a student’s academic success, starting in kindergarten and continuing through high school.
 Even as children grow older and more independent, families can play a key role in ensuring students understand why attendance is so important for success in school and life.

-Important Notice Regarding Elementary School Attendance for SY24-25
+Reminder Regarding Elementary School Attendance

-For the 2024-2025 school year, DC Public Schools (DCPS) elementary schools will implement the “60/40” attendance policy as required by the DC Office of the State Superintendent of Education (OSSE).
+On an ongoing basis, DCPS elementary schools will implement the “60/40” attendance policy as required by the DC Office of the State Superintendent of Education (OSSE).
 This means if your child attends school for less than 60% of the day, it will be tracked as a 60/40 absence.
 This applies to both excused and unexcused absences.
 (See 5-A DCMR § 2199.1.)

 To support your child being marked present for the full day, please make sure they arrive on time and stay until the close of the school day every day.
 Please note that the following late arrivals and/or early dismissal times will result in your child being considered legally absent for the day: